 If the Township Engineer determines that a particular improvement, including but not limited to items a, b, c and d above, does not have to be actually installed prior to the granting of final site plan approval in order to protect the environment or the public health, safety or welfare, the applicant may furnish the Township with a performance guaranty to insure installation on or before a date approved by the Township Engineer.

-§ 21-59.3 Performance Guaranty.
+§ 21-59.3 Guarantees Required; Surety Release.